Mash and Peas: Sitcoms Night

 In addition to these, in 1997, four sketches, very similar in tone to the American sitcoms edition were produced for a Sitcoms Night, which was made in partnership between Paramount Comedy 1 and Channel 4.

 The first was a remake of the ALF parody A Puppet Lives In My House.
 The only major difference being that Jessica Stevenson's role was now taken by Rebecca Front, who performed as if her character was heavily medicated.

 The remaining sketches were My Gay Dads, in which one typical American teenage girl is beset with three loud homosexual fathers, a US remake of Only Fools and Horses entitled Only Jerks and Horses and a Seinfeld parody, I'm Bland (but my friends are krazy!).
-Also appearing in these sketches were Bob Mortimer, Reece Shearsmith, Steve Pemberton, Mark Gatiss and Simon Greenall.
+Also appearing in these sketches were Bob Mortimer, Reece Shearsmith, Steve Pemberton, Mark Gatiss, Anna Francolini and Simon Greenall.

 Promotion

 Shortly before transmission, Lucas and Walliams appeared in-character to publicise the show on Dominik Diamond's Paramount chat show Night O'Plenty.
 The interview became infamous, as the pair angered Diamond by interrupting the show with heckling and singing childish songs, as well throwing darts at the presenters.
 Walliams' autobiography Camp David states that Diamond chased them out of the studio.

 Later, the pair also appeared as Mash and Peas in a number of music videos by Fat Les made between 1998 and 2000, including the hit single "Vindaloo".